Outdoor Activities and Crafts for Kids While Camping

 Leaf Buntings

 This activity will keep kids busy while you decorate your campsite.
-Simply collect a variety of leaves and poke a whole through each leaf using a pointed stick.
+Simply collect a variety of leaves and poke a hole through each leaf using a pointed stick.
 Then string twine through each leaf, one by one.
 Display your nature creation by hanging your completed leaf buntings between trees, over your tent, or around your camper.

 Animal Shapes